Iturup Airport: History

 Before Iturup Airport was built, Burevestnik Military Air Base, located 40 km southwest from the town center (or 60 km by road), had been the only airport serving Kurilsk.
 Now, it becomes a reserve airfield for Iturup.
-Because it is often closed due to fog, new Iturup Airport improves air traffic punctuality.
+Because it is often closed due to fog, the new Iturup Airport improves air traffic punctuality.

 Facilities

 The airport's only runway (marked 13/31) is 2300 × 42 m and has a concrete surface, equipped with an Instrument Landing System and glideslope which facilitate Instrument Flight Rules landings.